biati-digital/nova-text-tools/README.md

 - You can invoke the commands using the [Commands Palette](https://library.panic.com/nova/command-palettes/)
 - You can right click your file and you will see a "Text Tools" menu that contains all the available commands
 - You can access the tools from the Editor Menu -> Text Tools
-- You can also configure a Key Binding for the command you use the most for exaple `Select All Ocurrences`
+- You can also configure a Key Binding for the command you use the most for example `Select All Ocurrences`

 &nbsp;